 - one 90 word essay on 4 bullet points

 - one 150 word essay on 2 bullet points

 - translation from English to French

-- •

-You should do general revision on the topics we have covered so far in the course and grammar structure.
+You should do general revision on the topics we have covered so far in the course and grammar structures.
+Use FIT and feedback from your teachers to help you.